wharfkit/website/src/lib/docs/Antelope/Serializer.md

 // 000000000000285d000000000000ae39102700000000000004454f53000000000568656c6c6f
 ```

-### Untyped data and Struct
+### Untyped Data and Struct

 The serializer is also capable of assembling a [Struct](/docs/antelope/struct) dynamically before the encoding if passed any object and a compatible [Struct](/docs/antelope/struct) or native Antelope type.

-In this example the `object` passed to the encoder is a string representation of an [Asset](/docs/antelope/asset) which is accompanied by a secondary `type` parameter where the actual [Struct](/docs/antelope/struct) is passed to define it.
+In this example the `object` passed to the encoder is a string representation of an [Asset](/docs/antelope/asset), which is accompanied by a secondary `type` parameter where the actual [Struct](/docs/antelope/struct) is passed to define it.

 ```ts
 import { Asset, Serializer } from "@wharfkit/antelope"